Cryptheon/roma_aeterna/README.md

 **Rome: Aeterna** is a high-fidelity, 2D top-down simulation of Ancient Rome (c.
 161 AD), populated by autonomous AI agents.
 Unlike traditional game loops, this engine decouples simulation logic from rendering, allowing for complex biological, environmental, and cognitive processes to run asynchronously.

-The simulation features a **living ecosystem** where agents possess Theory of Mind, organic navigation based on terrain costs, and physiological needs, all influenced by a dynamic weather and chaos system.
+The simulation features a **living ecosystem** where agents possess a Dual-Brain architecture (fast Autopilot + slow LLM reasoning), complex memories with gossip propagation, a functioning economy, and organic physiological needs influenced by a dynamic weather and chaos system.

 ---